Patient Visitor Policy

 - Unit leadership should be consulted prior to visit for awareness and safe coordination of visit

-- One visitor per patient per duration of admission is requested
+- One visitor per each patient for the duration of their admission is highly encouraged

 - Overnight visits are generally not allowed